Finding the right property through our in-house housing brokerage

 “We’re also seeing great success with housing benefits claims; currently just 5% of our exempt rent applications are declined or in appeal.”

-A new home for Kevin
+A New Home for Kevin

-Kevin (not his real name) is a young man with a diagnosis of autism, severe learning disability and bi-polar disorder.
+Kevin (not his real name) is a young man with a diagnosis of autism, severe learning disability and bipolar disorder.

 He’s been in an ATU long term as a delayed discharge due to the lack of suitable accommodation and support in the community.

 When designing the service for Kevin alongside the CCG and other healthcare professionals, we agreed on a very prescriptive specification.
-We would be looking to adapt a three bedroom detached bungalow in a particularly expensive London borough away from busy public areas.
+We would be looking to adapt a three-bedroom detached bungalow in a particularly expensive London borough away from busy public areas.

 This meant we were able to proceed with the let without delay, reducing the chance of losing the property on the open market.
-Due to the significant adaptations required to the property, we agreed an unusual 36-month lease with the landlord and matched that with Kevin’s tenancy agreement.
+Due to the significant adaptations required to the property, we agreed on an unusual 36-month lease with the landlord and matched that with Kevin’s tenancy agreement.

 Mike offers the following advice to people looking for a home for their loved one: